- Gaps in ERP functionality are a constant source of cost overruns on ERP projects.

 The Effect of Consulting Companies on the Presentation of “Standard” ERP

-It is generally lauded by consulting companies that have the most to gain from proposing this idea that ERP systems save companies money and make them better and more standard.
-However, a consulting company will never acknowledge that this reduces the flexibility of the company after implementing an ERP system.
+It is generally lauded by consulting companies that have the most to gain from proposing that ERP systems save companies money and make them better and more standard.
+However, a consulting company will never acknowledge that this reduces the company’s flexibility after implementing an ERP system.

 The Deceptive/Secret Level of Customization on ERP Implementations

-Nearly all ERP implementations have customization, with a niche item like construction management, the likelihood of customization is very high.
+Nearly all ERP implementations have customization.
+With a niche item like construction management, customization is very high.
 So if I were looking for a solution, I would put flexibility of customization higher than the functionality.
 There is a dramatic difference in customizing efficiency, depending upon the solution you choose.

 Proprietary ERP and High Expense